Dreaming381/Latios-Framework/Documentation~/Core/LatiosWorld in Detail.md

 The `LatiosWorld` contains a couple of flags used for stopping and restarting simulations of systems on scene changes.
-The `LatiosSimulationSystemGroup` and `LatiosPresentationSystemGroup` simply check one of these flags in `OnUpdate()` and conditionally execute the `base.OnUpdate()`.
-Otherwise, they are identical to `SimulationSystemGroup` and `PresentationSystemGroup` in functionality and behavior.
+The `LatiosSimulationSystemGroup` and `LatiosPresentationSystemGroup` check one of these flags in `OnUpdate()` and conditionally execute the `base.OnUpdate()`.
+This behavior is only used when the Scene Manager is installed.
+Otherwise, the `sceneBlackboardEntity` is created on the first run of `LatiosInitializeSystemGroup`.

 The `LatiosWorld` also contains the public `useExplicitSystemOrdering` flag which tells `SuperSystem`s if they should enable system sorting by default.
 This